cart/atom-hidpi/README.md

 By default Atom's interface will be scaled up 2x when it starts up if the current monitor's width is above 2300px.
 If you move Atom to a different monitor, you can update based on the new resolution by opening the command pallet and calling the "HiDPI: Update" function.

+DPI cannot be determined by resolution alone.
+A 5 inch phone and a 27 inch monitor with similar resolutions will have vastly different DPIs.
+Because of this, this package's default behavior will not be desirable on multi-monitor setups where the monitors' DPIs vary significantly.
+Use the "Manual Resolution Scale Factors" setting to assign the appropriate scale factor to your monitors.

 ## Configuration

 * "Scale Factor": The amount to scale the interface when the current monitor's width is above "Cutoff Width" (Default: 2.0)